Pradumnasaraf/pullprompt/README.md

 - **Model Selection**: Choose from a variety of models to generate the text.
 - **Model Temperature**: Set the temperature of the model to control the creativity of the text.
-- **Character Limit and Language**: Set the character limit and language of the generated text.
+- **Word Limit and Language**: Set the word limit and language of the generated text.

 ## Usage